Exclusive Estonia travel logo

 Advantages

-Location - The Hotel Antonius is centrally located near Tartu University and other attractions.
+Location: The Hotel Antonius is conveniently located close to Tartu University and other attractions.

-Restaurant Availability - The hotels on-site restaurant may not always be open for dinner.
+The hotels on-site restaurant might not always be open for dinner.

-Minor Complaints - Occasional issues like lack of black coffee options in the room.
+Minor Complaints: Occasional things like lack of black coffee choices in the room.

 Improvement